51Degrees/documentation/src/examples/devicedetection/appleserverside/onpremisehash.md

 the required data is gathered using static JavaScript.
 This is then passed to the server to determine the Apple model.

+For more details, see the 'Server-side detection' section on the [Apple detection](@ref DeviceDetection_Features_AppleDetection) page.

 @startsnippets
 @grabexample{device-detection-dotnet,_on_premise_2_apple_server_side-_console_2_program_8cs,C#}
 @grabbedexample